Adi7hyanSnair/Car-Diagnostic-Tool/README.md

 Think of it as a preliminary check engine light explainer.
 It can't fix the problem itself, but it gives you a starting point for diagnosis and repair.

-Finally I Chose Car Telemetry System without much specific reason.
+Finally I Chose Car Diagnostic Tool.
+The rason why I chose this because I am a big fan of Formala one and many other motorsports where The diagnostic tool is a major part.